 Every LLC must have at least one experienced agent to perform the designated supervisor role.
 Typically, this is the agent that owns the LLC but can be another experienced agent that works for the LLC.
 To be a designated supervisor (also referred to as delegated supervisor), an agent must take the Broker Responsibility course.
+This can be taken with any TREC approved training provider (see this article for a discount we’ve negotiated with an online provider).
 That agent must be indicated as the designated supervisor in the TREC online tool.
 To see how to do this, see the Designated Supervisor section here: https://eliteagents.cloud/transfer-agent-with-trec/

 Policies and Procedures

 It’s a legal requirement that you have a Policies and Procedures manual for your brokerage.
-To make things easy, we have templates available that you can use to create one.
+To make things easy, we have a template available that you can use to create one.
 Just be sure to modify, add your company name where indicated, etc. Don’t simply download the templates and think you’re good to go.
-See this article for more info and how to access the templates: https://eliteagents.cloud/llc-policies-and-procedures/
+We will need a copy of your manual.
+See this article for more info and how to access the template: https://eliteagents.cloud/llc-policies-and-procedures/

 As outlined in our LLC sponsorship agreement, you must keep records of every transaction for at least 4 years.
 It’s up to you as to how you accomplish that but we highly recommend that you use some sort of transaction management system which will ensure you have the required documents for each transaction.
 You can see some recommendations of those systems in this article: https://eliteagents.cloud/biz-apps-and-services/

 STOP using the words “Owner”, “President”, “CEO”, etc. in your email signatures and real estate advertising!
 It’s against TREC rules.
 Although you may indeed be the company owner, you cannot use that term in your advertising as TREC considers it to be confusing the public into thinking you have a broker license.
 Keep in mind that LLC sponsorship does NOT make you a broker.
 Using “owner”, etc., on legal documents is appropriate but not for advertising.
-We haven’t seen an issue with using the word “Founder” in advertising.
 It is your responsibility to be aware of and comply with all TREC rules including advertising rules.

 Information About Brokerage Services (IABS)